 Other prominent marathoners such as Sarah Hall and Jared Ward have revealed mantras that they use to get through race day.
 If you know any well-known trail runners use this strategy as well, please share below.

 2. Dedicate Your Miles: I adapted this second technique from motivational speaker, business consultant and devout Catholic, Matthew Kelly.
-In his book, “Resisting Happiness” he suggests praying for someone you love on the hour, of each hour, of the work day.
+In his book, “Resisting Happiness” he suggests praying for someone you love on the hour, of each hour during the work day.
 By calling to mind those you hold dear, he argues you can inject incredible meaning into even the most mundane tasks of your profession.
-In longer races such as half marathon and up, I dedicate certain miles to an important person or group of people in my life.
+In longer races such as a half marathon and up, I dedicate certain miles to an important person or group of people in my life.
 In a full marathon for example, I might start this after the halfway point.
-I’ll start by recalling high school friends, teammates or college roommatse.
+I’ll start by recalling high school friends, teammates or college roommates.
 As soon as I run by a mile marker, it becomes that person’s mile.
 I’m still focused on the task of racing, but when negativity or pain creeps in, I’ll recall a funny story, memorable experience, or kind words I’ve shared with that person.
 I’ll even go so far as to picture this friend or family member alongside me in the race.
 Then I’ll imagine what quip or phrase he or she would yell at me to get me motivated.
 I typically save those closest to me, such as my parents, significant other and deceased family members for the final miles.
 It’s amazing how much strength I can draw from these people even when they’re not physically present.

 3. Focused Attention: My third and final technique is yet another practice I borrowed and adapted to make part of my race day arsenal.
 I’ve been meditating on and off for the past few years using various guided meditation apps.
 While some of them have monthly or annual fees, I believe they’re well worth the money: the top two I’d recommend are “Insight Timer” and “Headspace.”
 Anyway, the Headspace app has a series of guided meditations geared towards athletes and athletic competition, which I really enjoyed.